 - Open a personal bank account, at a bank the person using violence does not use, and make regular deposits to increase your financial independence.
 But remember to make sure the statements are sent to a secure address, or delivered electronically

 - Consider your accommodation options.
-If you are unable to stay with family or friends consider contacting First Point or organising a private or government rental property
+If you are unable to stay with family or friends consider contacting OneLink or organising a private or government rental property

 Please contact us here should you wish to discuss your options further.
 You can contact us anonymously.
 We do not make any sound recordings of our conversations, but we do record that we spoke to you.
 This record can be made anonymously.
 If you are unsure, please speak to our crisis workers at the commencement of the call.